 South Australian Government's Home Battery Scheme

-From October this year, 40,000 South Australian households will have access to $100 million in State Government subsidies to pay for the installation of home battery systems.
+From October 2018, thousands of South Australian households have access to $100 million in State Government subsidies to pay for the installation of home battery systems.

 The Scheme will directly reduce electricity costs for the 40,000 households that purchase a subsidised household energy storage system.
-In addition, the installation of these systems will reduce demand on the network (especially at peak periods) and in turn lower prices for all South Australians.
+The installation of the systems will reduce demand on the network (especially at peak periods) and lower prices for all South Australians.

 Home Battery Scheme subsidy levels